 6 things to know before you take a pregnancy test

 From when to take a pregnancy test to how to take a pregnancy test, it can all feel a little overwhelming and confusing.
 While at-home tests are over 99% accurate and easy to read, they can still be a confusing experience that you don’t want to mess up.
-Here are the most important things to know before you take a pregnancy test.
+Here are the most important things to know before you take a pregnancy test, and what not to do before taking a pregnancy test.

 Take the pregnancy test first thing in the morning before you drink any fluids.